 Enjoyed moderately, Scotch can be beneficial

-You might have heard this before, and current research supports the claim: Moderately drinking Scotch or other whiskeys can be beneficial to your health.
+You might have heard this before, and current research supports the claim: Moderately drinking Scotch or other whiskeys can be beneficial to a healthy lifestyle.

 That, however, does not mean you should start drinking alcohol.
 There are countless other things you can do to improve your health.